 Jary Carter: Welcome to the B2B Commerce UnCut Podcast.
-I’m joined today by two very special guests: Joshua Williams, who’s the director of digital and eCommerce marketing at Petra, and Kurt Hoffman, who’s the Director of Strategic Accounts at Americaneagle.com Thank you both for being here with us.
+I’m joined today by two very special guests: Joshua Williams, who’s the Director of Digital and eCommerce Marketing at Petra, and Kurt Hoffman, who’s the Director of Strategic Accounts at Americaneagle.com.
+Thank you both for being here with us.
 Josh, I’m going to start with you.
-As we just jump in here, tell us your story of how you arrived at Petra.
-A little bit about how the company grew and evolved and what was the marketing role in success?
+As we just jump in here, tell us your story of how you arrived at Petra, a little bit about how the company grew and evolved and what was the marketing role in success.

-But there was some bumpy times along the road.
-And I think we’ve done a good job since then, of doing that transition that we also moved on to Oro a few years ago.
-And Oro has been powering our website for four years now.
-And that was also a really big deal for us, because it gave us a lot more ability to control the experience.
+But there were some bumpy times along the road.
+And I think we’ve done a good job since then.
+Moving on to Oro a few years ago was also instrumental in this success.
+Oro has been powering our website for four years now.
+Switching to Oro was also a really big deal for us, because it gave us a lot more ability to control the experience.
 I think we’ll talk a little bit more about that down the road.
-So I’ll turn it back over you.
+So I’ll turn it back over to you.

 I think the ability to be comfortable making purchases in the B2B space online instead of through a vendor has accelerated in the last three to five years.
 So now you have these sophisticated tools, and you have these sophisticated abilities to market.

-Ten years ago, if you had an online storefront set up that your customers could purchase from you were probably ahead of 90% of your competition back then.
+Ten years ago, if you had an online storefront set up that your customers could purchase from, you were probably ahead of 90% of your competition back then.
 Today, it’s not really that way.
 The industry is much more sophisticated.

 Josh Williams: I think for anybody to be successful, it really has to start from the top down.
-So our CEO and founder Bill Stewart has driven that change here.
+Our CEO and founder Bill Stewart has driven that change here.
 And if you don’t have the buy-in from the highest levels of leadership in your company to start with, then you’re not going to be successful.

 Anything to add to that, Kurt, from your perspective?